Avid outdoors dog owners swear that a dog can appreciate a spectacular panoramic view as much as a human can.

 Vaccinations and License

 It is of absolute importance that your dog’s vaccinations be up-to-date, as dogs can encounter unvaccinated animals while camping.
 Dog licenses should also be current.
 And ask your vet about the areas where you will be camping/traveling, as some carry additional health risks for dogs and may warrant additional precautions.

 What excites your dog?
 What puts your dog “on guard”?
 What makes your dog bark, growl, or whimper?
 Know your dog’s language, know what sets him off, and know-how to calm him down.
 Learn to read his tail, eyes, ears, and body posture.
 If you can’t anticipate your dog’s reactions to various situations, there is no way you are ready to camp with your dog.

 Dog obedience classes are ESSENTIAL for you to understand dogs.

 Start With Short Day Trips

 Dogs stress out when their routine changes.
 Too much stress can lead to erratic, aggressive behavior, even illness.
-Getting your dog comfortable to the many scenarios he’ll encounter while camping in the weeks before your trip is easy and fun.
-It will also help you further know and bond with your dog (and this is always, always a good thing) There are many dog friendly state parks in Ohio, with a wealth of information on each park available online.
+Getting your dog comfortable with the many scenarios he’ll encounter while camping in the weeks before your trip is easy and fun.
+It will also help you further know and bond with your dog (and this is always, always a good thing).
+There are many dog-friendly state parks in Ohio, with a wealth of information on each park available online.